 Transport Management System – Everything you need to know about it

-A transportation management system (TMS) is a logistics platform that helps businesses plan, carry out, and optimize the physical movement of their products while also ensuring full compliance and sufficient documentation.
+A Transport Management System is a logistics function which helps businesses in various things such as planning, implementing, and optimizing the physical movement of their products.
+It also ensures compliance and its documentation.

-Businesses that must consistently move, ship, and receive commodities, such as:
+Businesses that mostly constantly move, ship, and receive commodities, such as:

 • Manufacturers